 Bumblebee Wildflower Meadow Seed Mix

 This seed mix of native wildflowers and grasses is recommended by The Bumblebee Conservation Trust .
 It has a high proportion of Fabaceae - plants from the pea family - which bumblebees prefer as they have pollen with the highest protein content.
 These wildflowers will, of course, also benefit a range of other pollinators.
 This is a colourful seed mix which will do well in pretty much all other than very acidic or water-logged soils in full sun.
-We also offer a less diverse bumblebee mix as plug plants without the grasses.
+Meadows are great habitat for bumblebees as they also provide plenty of potential nest sites for them.
 Like all our native wildflower seed, this element has guaranteed UK provenance.The grasses are certified.

 3.0 Trifolium pratense Red Clover

 2.0 Ranunculus acris Meadow Buttercup

 10.0 Common Bent Agrostis capillaris